 The Luftwaffe lost about 525 airplanes during the campaign in Holland.
 Of those 525 about half could be recovered, repaired or used for reassembly of other damaged planes within six months after the Dutch capitulation.
 The figures about airplanes considered total losses vary between 225 and 275.
 German sources are inconsistent about this.

-The vast majority of this staggering loss was composed from the transport fleet.
-The German researcher Werner Haupt stated that by the end of the first day about 250 Ju-52 planes had been put out of action.
+The vast majority of this quite staggering loss was composed from the transport fleet.
+The German researcher Werner Haupt stated that by the end of the first day about 250 Ju-52 planes had been put out of action (in all degrees).
 Indeed the massive airlanding operation had demanded an extremely high toll of the German transportfleet, particularly during the first day when they found themselves jammed on the captured airfields in the West of Holland.
-Many of the sitting ducks were afterwards damaged or destroyed from artillery barrages, aerial bombardments or other means of destruction.
-After the May War the transportfleet was decimated and had moreover lost numerous precious pilots and instructors, many of which had either been killed or transported to the UK as POW's.
+Many of the sitting ducks were damaged or destroyed from subsequent artillery barrages, aerial bombardments or other means of destruction.
+After the May War the transportfleet appeared to have been decimated and had also lost numerous precious pilots and instructors, many of which had either been killed or transported to the UK as POW's.

-One could say that the only true losses the Germans suffered during their campaign in the Netherlands, were those related to the transportfleet and its skilled nucleus of air-men out of which small pool a large chunck had been lost for the duration of the war.
+One could say that the only true losses the Germans suffered during their campaign in the Netherlands, were those related to the transportfleet and its skilled core of very seasoned air-men.